eclipse-keyple/keyple-website/content/learn/user-guide/standalone-application.md

 ### Run a scenario

-If we know that the card is in the reader it is possible to run a selection scenario by invoking the `processCardSelectionScenario(...)` method on the corresponding reader.
+If we know that the card is in the reader it is possible to run a selection scenario by calling the `processCardSelectionScenario(...)` method on the corresponding reader.
 The result of the selection is then directly returned.

 {{< code lang="java" >}}